bruvio/traffic_API/README.md

 ## Deployment to AWS

-to deploy to AWS I chose to use Gitlab CI and terraform in conjunction with docker. to do so I created a little script with a set of instruction to create policies, users, and some resources that the infrastructure needs.
+to deploy to AWS I chose to use Gitlab CI and terraform in conjunction with docker. to do so I created a little script in the file `./aws_scripts.sh` with a set of instruction to create policies, users, and some resources that the infrastructure needs.

-just run `./aws_scripts.sh`

-if all the commands run successfully. you are ready to run terraform.
+After those are created and you have published to AWS ECR the images of the proxy and the app you are ready to run terraform.

 Before doing so it is necessary to store as env variables AWS credentials.
 I choose to use [aws-vault](https://github.com/99designs/aws-vault) as provides additional security creating ephemeral credentials that last maximum 12h.